brianmario/mysql2/README.md

 ### Array of Hashes

-The default result type is set to :hash, but you can override a previous setting to something else with :as => :hash
+The default result type is set to `:hash`, but you can override a previous setting to something else with `:as => :hash`

 ### Timezones